GitNotebooks/GitNotebooks/legal/terms-of-service.md

 ## Q. Changes to These Terms

 We reserve the right, at our sole discretion, to amend these Terms of Service at any time and will update these Terms of Service in the event of any such amendments.
 We will notify our users of material changes to this Agreement, such as price increases, at least 30 days prior to the change taking effect by posting a notice on our Website or sending email to the primary email address specified in Your GitNotebooks account.
 Customer's continued use of the Service after those 30 days constitutes agreement to those revisions of this Agreement.
-For any other modifications, Your continued use of the Website constitutes agreement to our revisions of these Terms of Service.
+For any other modifications, Your continued use of the Website or Service constitutes agreement to our revisions of these Terms of Service.

 We reserve the right at any time and from time to time to modify or discontinue, temporarily or permanently, the Website (or any part of it) with or without notice.